oracle-devrel/oci-devops-examples/oci-build-examples/oci-build-caching/README.md

 * Assumed you are already familiar with OCI DevOps.
 Please refer [Documentation](https://www.oracle.com/devops/devops-service/)
 * To know how to run the this maven project in your local.
 Please refer [this](./SETUP-PROJECT.md)
 * Assumed that you are using docker build inside your `build_spec.yaml`
+* As OCI Object storage is used to store the cache, Please create a bucket and set right access policies for the same.
+[Click here](https://docs.oracle.com/en-us/iaas/Content/Object/Concepts/objectstorageoverview.htm) to know more about Object Storage.

 ### Overview of Changes
 For any project, you may tweek `build_spec.yaml` to enable build cache.